Table of Contents

 - Keep test and production data separate:

 Make separate Test and Production data projects on Amplitude.
-Test everything out fully before moving to production data.
+Test everything out fully before moving to production.

 - Consider keeping mobile and web separate: